Free gift with orders from $75 (excluding discounts, taxes, & shipping)

 • A position that allows them to feel stable makes using their reflexes easier.
 They can focus on nursing rather than where their body is in space.

-• Position your baby belly to belly with lots of contact with your body.
-Your baby’s ear, shoulder and hip should all be in a straight line.
+• Position your baby belly-to-belly with lots of contact with your body.
+Your baby’s ear, shoulder, and hip should all be in a straight line.

 • With their head tilted slightly back, the lower jaw comes forward.
 This makes opening their mouth wide easier for a deeper latch and comfortable swallowing.